replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 1. Configure Velero namespace access and default memory limits, if needed.
 See [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).

-## Configure NFS Storage for Existing Clusters in the Admin Console
+## Configure NFS Storage in the Admin Console

 For existing clusters, when the admin console and application are already installed, you can start in the admin console to install Velero and configure NFS storage.
 This alternative method gives print instructions to use the command line for the Velero installation.